mbootsman/marcelbootsman.nl/content/posts/randomized-content-and-caching-how-to-do-it-right/index.md

 ---
-title: 'Randomized content and caching - How to do it right'
+title: Randomized content and caching - How to do it right
+author: Marcel Bootsman
+categories:
+- WordPress Tips
+cover:
+  image: "images/random-duckies.jpg" # image path/url
+  alt: "A lot of yellow rubber duckies" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2018-01-30T13:21:24+01:00'
+date: "2018-01-30T13:21:24+01:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'In this post I will let you know how to display random content on cached (static) pages.'
+summary: In this post I will let you know how to display random content on cached (static) pages.
-cover: 'images/random-duckies.jpg'
-coverAlt: 'Random duckies'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - 'WordPress Tips'
 ---
 For a client I had to display partners on the site.
 To give them all equal visibility, they needed to be displayed in random order.
 I had a solution, but then came WP Rocket.
 That reduced page loading times, but also eliminated the random display of the partners since WP Rocket generates static pages.